 Note that injuries incurred prior to 1 July 2001 are subject to different rates.

 The Workers Rehabilitation and Compensation Act 1988 includes a 'safety net' provision which ensures that, in most instances, an injured worker will not receive less than 70% of the 'basic salary'.
-As at 1 January 2018, this equated to $607.21 (70% of $867.44).
-This amount is adjusted with effect from 1 January of each calendar year, with the Minister publishing a notice in the Tasmanian Government Gazette outlining any new amount.
-This notice is generally, but not always, published before the start of the new calendar year.
+The basic salary is adjusted with effect from 1 January of each calendar year and is published on the WorkSafe Tasmania website.

 Where a worker is able to undertake some form of employment (either part-time or in a less well-paid position), they may be entitled to have their weekly payments increased up to their pre-injury earnings.
 The Fund will only reimburse agencies for payments to which workers are entitled under the Workers Rehabilitation and Compensation Act 1988.

 Weekly income replacement payments are made by the employer on a 'without prejudice' basis, ie they are not an admission of liability.
 However, even if a claim is later successfully disputed by the employer, these payments are not recoverable from the worker unless:

 - the claim is fraudulent;